Rhodes-OS/std-ownership/README.md

 # std-ownership
-An ownership model that is used to replace the system call!
+An ownership model that is used to replace the system call in Linux.
 ## Benchmark

 ### 1w Concurrency